 pyccel.ast.functionalexpr module#

-class pyccel.ast.functionalexpr.FunctionalFor(loops, expr=None, lhs=None, indices=None, index=None, *, target_type=None, operations=None, conditions)[source]#
+class pyccel.ast.functionalexpr.FunctionalFor(loops, expr=None, lhs=None, indices=None, index=None, *, target_type=None, operations=None, conditions)[source]View on GitHub#

 Bases: TypedAstNode